Anjujoseph19/Django_Vue_App/README.md

-Task : ERP Inventory & Order Management
+ERP Inventory & Order Management

-Task 1 (Backend - Django)
+(Backend - Django)
-Scenario:
 Develop a basic Inventory & Order Management API for an ERP system.
 Requirements:
 1. Create a Django REST Framework API for: